Prometee/docker-compose-web/README.md

    * [mysql://localhost:3306](mysql://localhost:3306) or [mysql://127.0.0.1:3306](mysql://127.0.0.1:3306)

 # Detailed using

+## Initialisation

+Put this repository files in a `.docker` folder in/outside your project or put it a the root of it (default behaviour)

 ## Environment vars

 The first thing to do is to copy the `.env.dist` file to a `.env` file, then fill in the value you want to be changed.